Plain English Summary

-Each participants involvement in the study will last for 90 days.
-We select which treatment you receive randomly (like tossing a coin).
+Each participant's involvement in the study will last for 90 days.
+Participants will be randomly allocated to one of two treatments.
 Half of the participants will receive an injection of the drug tranexamic acid and the other half will have an injection of salt water as a dummy (placebo) treatment.
 The treatment (either tranexamic acid or dummy) will be given as an injection as soon as possible once participants have decided they wish to take part in the study.
 The treatment will be given via a drip over about 8 hours.
-You will not know if you received the drug or the dummy.
 The treatment will be given once, and then the treatment will stop.
 During the next 7 days a nurse will check the participants condition, looking in particular for signs of side effects of the treatment.
-We will also repeat a brain scan the day after the treatment to assess the effects of the treatment.
-We will ask your permission to contact your GP or check with the NHS Information Centre to check on your condition 3 months after the stroke and to confirm contact details.
-You will then be contacted for a telephone consultation with a member of the research team.
-It will involve asking how you feel life has been affected by the stroke and some brief memory tests.
+A brain scan will also be repeated the day after the treatment to assess the effects of the treatment.
+The researchers will contact their GP or check with the NHS Information Centre to check on their condition 3 months after the stroke and to confirm contact details.
+Participants will then be contacted for a telephone consultation with a member of the research team.
+It will involve asking how they feel life has been affected by the stroke and some brief memory tests.

 What are the possible benefits and risks of participating?